Designed to perform

 The Studio embraces biophilic design both in materials and experiences.

-6 Well-being Essentials
+6 Wellbeing Essentials

-Essential conditions for our performance and health.
+Essential space conditions to maximise our performance and health

 Sound